-- 1. Lunch is to be eaten only in the commons, unless given permission to eat elsewhere under supervision. - 2.
+- 1. Lunch is to be eaten only in the commons or the courtyard, unless given permission to eat elsewhere under adult supervision. - 2.
 Please clean up your eating area, as others will be using it.
 THIS IS VERY IMPORTANT. - 3.
 Show respect and courtesy to other students and staff.